 If you have more than one floor in your home, it’s important to start by bleeding the radiators on the lower floors first and then working your way to the top floors of your house.

 Also, remember to start with the radiators that are furthest away from the boiler to avoid letting air back into the system as you make your way along the water lines.

 - Check and diagnose which radiators need to be bled.

-- Turn heating system off and allow sufficient time for radiators to cool down.
+- Turn the heating system off and allow sufficient time for radiators to cool down.

-- Prepare work area with cloths or rags to absorb any water that gets out.
+- Prepare the work area with cloths or rags to absorb any water that gets out.

 - Bleed radiators individually, starting with those on the lowest floors that are furthest away from the boiler.

-- Check boiler’s pressure gauge to ensure there is still sufficient pressure in the system to function properly.
+- Check the boiler’s pressure gauge to ensure there is still sufficient pressure in the system to function properly.

-- Turn heating system on and double check to make sure there are no longer any cold spots on your radiators.
+- Turn the heating system on and double check to make sure there are no longer any cold spots on your radiators.

 Photo by Bernard Hermant